Collaboration and Feedback Are Two of the Most Important Design Best Practices to Follow

 All of this is to say that just because you think you’ve landed on the most objectively perfect design for your next piece of advertising material doesn’t necessarily mean that it will remain valid for very long.

-This is also why concepts like collaboration, and even solicited feedback are so important.
+This is also why concepts like collaboration and even solicited feedback are so important.
 They allow you to take the work you’ve already done and built a bridge to where you might be headed as a brand most organically and effectively possible.

 Modern Design Requires Modern Best Practices

-In a lot of ways, so much of your success in terms of these ideas will come down to the design collaboration software you choose at the beginning of the process.
+In many ways, so much of your success in terms of these ideas will come down to the design collaboration software you choose at the beginning of the process.
 Any design tools that you want should not only feature devices that allow you to communicate, collaborate and share suggestions with your team members as often as possible, but they should also allow anyone to actively contribute in a way that is always pushing the final project forward.

 Part of the reason why it’s so dangerous to have just one person focusing on design while everyone else focuses on messaging is that, before you know it, that lone individual is just “too close” to the project at hand.
 They’ve spent so much time on it, and they’re so deep in those proverbial weeds that they can no longer see the potential flaws or opportunities that are waiting to be taken advantage of.